Day in the Life of the ePAS User: Prometheus Group Product Safety Walkthrough

 In the past two decades, the possibilities for remote work have skyrocketed.
 Mobile utility work would have been impossible, and travel has always been costly.
 Today, technology allows for the option of remote site checks, identity verifications and quality assurance.
 As mentioned in the previous section, ePAS users can remotely check on the quality and condition of field stations from their office, even if that is several states away.
 Because of the real-time nature of ePAS, management teams do not have to worry about information being obsolete.
 Updates can be made immediately and can lead to a reduction in company costs.

 ePAS mobile brings the field information to a single point and keeps data remain secure while also keeping your team aligned.
 No more data duplicates or missing pages. ePAS allows for mobile inputs from wherever you are, whether you are online or offline.
 Utilizing the mobility of ePAS also enhances communication between maintenance and operations.
 It is important to realize your business goals and find a permit system that suits your business needs.
-View more on our digital ePAS benefits here.
+Explore more benefits of going digital with our digital ePAS solution.

 Integrated Safe System of Work: Prometheus ePAS